joelburton/glide/docs/tutorial/index.rst

 .. glossary::

   LaTeX
     LaTeX is a powerful typesetting system that is used by Glide to generate our PDFs (LaTeX itself can be used to create many other kinds of documents;
     this is just what we use from it).

+  Prince
+    A commercial HTML to PDF converter.